lemniscate8/birds-of-a-feather/README.md

 # birds-of-a-feather

-Birds-of-a-feather is a agent based simulation.
+Birds-of-a-feather is an agent-based flocking simulation.
 It allows you to specify the behavior of classes of agents and lets you explore how they interact with each other in a 2D environment.

 ### Installation
 To use this software simply download the repository and open the `index.html` file in your browser of choice.